couchbase-examples/java-springboot-quickstart/README.md

-# Quickstart in Couchbase with Spring Boot and Java
+t# Quickstart in Couchbase with Spring Boot and Java

 #### REST API using Couchbase Capella in Java using Spring Boot